First-Time Freshmen

 Students who have taken the TASC, GED or HiSET after their anticipated high school graduation date should submit the freshman application for admission and contact the State Department of Education to request that TASC, GED or HiSET scores be mailed to the WVU Office of Admissions.

-Students are required to have an official high school transcript or academic record submitted by their high school to the Office of Admissions.
-Official SAT/ACT scores may be provided directly by the testing agency or high school.
+You are required to have an official high school transcript or academic record submitted by your high school to the WVU Office of Admissions.
+Although not required, if submitting official ACT or SAT scores, please refer to the options for submitting test scores.

 The Options Pathway Programs offered to students in the state of West Virginia are not guaranteed to meet WVU’s requirements for admission to the Morgantown campus.

-- Students enrolled in HSEA Credit Recovery (formerly Option 2) are eligible to apply to the WVU Morgantown campus.
-However, emphasis will be placed on meeting all 9-12 grade core requirements and only one TASC exam can replace a singular core requirement.
+• Students enrolled in HSEA Credit Recovery (formerly Option 2) are eligible to apply to the WVU Morgantown campus.
+However, emphasis will be placed on meeting all 9-12 grade core requirements and only HiSET exam can replace a singular core requirement.
 Test optional applicants will be considered.
-However, it is highly recommended that students submit an ACT or SAT score.
+However, it is highly recommended that you submit an ACT or SAT score.

 Your high school must use the same guidelines for issuing grades as with other credit recovery programs.
 If using TASC or GED score ranges, WVU will convert to a letter grade using the scale below.
 Official standardized test scores, ACT and/or SAT, are also required.